jiverson/components/guides/v9-hammerjs-migration.md

 <a name="test-migration"></a>
 ### How to migrate my tests?

-Components in your project might use Angular Material components which previously depended on HammerJS.
+Components in the project might use Angular Material components which previously depended upon HammerJS.
 There might be unit tests for these components which also test gesture functionality of the Angular Material components.
 For such unit tests, find all failing gesture tests.
 These might need to be reworked to dispatch proper events to simulate gestures, or need to be deleted.
 Specifically gesture tests for the `<mat-slide-toggle>` should be removed.
 This is because the